Maria W. Stewart: Public speaking

-Stewart was the first American woman to speak to a mixed audience of men, women, white people and Blacks (termed a "promiscuous" audience during the early 19th century).
-The first African-American woman to lecture about women's rights — Stewart focused particularly on the rights of Black women — religion, and social justice among Black people.
-She was someone who could be called a Matronist: one of the matriarchs of Black feminist thought during the Jim Crow era.
-She also became the first African-American woman to speak publicly calling for the abolition of slavery.
+Maria Stewart was the first American woman to speak to a mixed audience of men, women, both Black and white (termed a "promiscuous" audience during the early 19th century).
+She was also the first African American woman to lecture on women's rights - focusing on the struggles of Black women, religion, and social justice.
+Recognized as an early voice in Black feminist thought during the Jim Crow era, Stewart also became the first African-American woman to call openly for the abolition of slavery.